Undergraduate minor in public policy | Gerald R. Ford School of Public Policy

 The ideal student for the Ford School minor will be committed to some other important discipline—engineering, sociology, business, or organizational studies, for example—and seeking to layer their education with perspectives from the lens of public policy.

-Students in LSA, the College of Engineering, the Ross School of Businesses, the School of Information, the School of Public Health, Taubman College of Architecture & Urban Planning, School of Kinesiology, School of Education, and School of Music, Theatre & Dance are eligible to apply to the minor.
+Students in LSA, the College of Engineering, the Ross School of Businesses, the School of Information, the School of Public Health, Taubman College of Architecture & Urban Planning, School of Kinesiology, the Marsal Family School of Education, the School of Music, Theatre & Dance, the School of Nursing, and the Stamps School of Art & Design are eligible to apply to the minor.

 Learn more about the application process.